HireSmarter/class_survival_101/slides/pawfw2017.md

 ![ta](../images/ta_logo.jpg)

-# How to Use Survival Analytics<br/>to Predict Employee Turnover
+# How to Use Survival Analytics to Predict Employee Turnover

 ## (Or, Why You Shouldn't Use Logistic Regression to Predict Attrition)